familug/familug.github.io/content/cargo_release_lto.md

 Category: en,
 Tags: rust, lto, cargo

-As a Rust developer, it's well known that `cargo build` will build a debug binary at ./target/debug/filename, which is helpful for development/debug but without many binary optimizations, thus, runs slow.
+By default, `cargo build` will build a debug binary at ./target/debug/filename, which is helpful for development/debug but without many binary optimizations, thus, runs slow.

 When build with `cargo build --release`, it will build an optimized binary, which is ready for production: